joanapaulas/training-material/topics/transcriptomics/tutorials/functional-enrichment/tutorial.md

 >    > <details>
 >    >
 >    > <summary>Click to view answers</summary>
 >    > 1.
 Yes, there are differences.
-As you can see, the activation of the 'summarize' option reduces the size of the graph because this parameter causes families of GO terms to be conflated.
+As you can see, the activation of the Summarize option reduces the size of the graph because this parameter causes families of GO terms to be conflated.
 Each major branch in the full results is still present in the summarized results, but now is reduced to 1 or 2 most representative terms, leading to a graph that is much easier to interpret while still containing all the key functional information.
 >    > </details>
 >    {: .question}
 {: .hands_on}

-Another approach to reduce the complexity of results is to use a shallower version of GO, the GO slims.
+Another approach to reduce the complexity of the results is to use a shallower version of GO, the GO slims.
 GO slims are transversal cuts of GO that cover all key branches but lack specific terms.
-Thus, using them leads to much simpler results than using the full GO, but also leads to a substantial loss in specificity, which is greater han that of the Summarize Output option.
+Thus, using them leads to much simpler results than using the full GO, but also leads to a substantial loss in specificity, which is greater than that of the Summarize Output option.

 To test the GO slim approach, let us use the mouse dataset again.
 First, however, we need to use GOSlimmer tool to convert the annotations file from full GO to GO slim (as GO annotations are typically made to terms that are too specific to be in the GO slim, and thus need to be extended by the true path rule).